12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 2. Getting Good Ratings/Reviews

 Rating is an important factor when it comes to selling your services online.
 Getting a rating means stars given by a buyer for the service you provided that range from 1 to 5.
-Most freelancing sites allow ratings to define tier of a seller.
-A good rating increase the possibility of boosting your profile and help potential future buyers.
+Most freelancing sites allow ratings to define the tier of a seller.
+A good rating increases the possibility of boosting your profile and helping potential future buyers.

 Rating is not a thing in local selling but there is a work value that you should never underestimate.
 Your ability to provide quality work is a virtual rating that you can't see in number but a client noticing your efforts and spreading your name is enough rating for you.